Projects funded by the Green Bond Program

 - Gatubolaget electric cars.

-In 2014, more green projects have been added to portfolio, in addition to continued investments in existing projects, among others. a:
+In 2014, more green projects have been added to portfolio, in addition to continued investments in existing projects, among others:

 - Park & naturförvaltningen tree planting